FAQs

 How do I enter?

-How does the judging work?
+How did the judging work?

-What are the judges looking for?
+What were the judges looking for?

 Take a look at statements from our 2022 judges here.